 TOAST has been working with Donegal Yarns, in Northwest Ireland, for many years.
-This season they have created the yarn for our Easy Wool Sweater in three shades - Marmalade, Bottle Green and Natural.
-In late summer, we visited the team and found out about the processes involved.
+This season they have created the yarn for our Easy Sweater in three shades - Cinnamon, Mist and Mimosa Yellow.
+We visited the team and found out about the processes involved.

 The road to Donegal Yarns is a winding one.
 Curving along the coast, it runs past steep, cathedral-like cliffs that rush down into a blue-grey sea.
 Either side are wide stretches of grassland, broken by a patchwork of dry stonewalls and the houses lie low, as though hunkering down against the wind.
 Sheep and their thick white fleeces punctuate the verdant green firm reminders of the county's knitting heritage.